lanl/KeNary/README.md

 ## Files of Interest

-Technometrics_Submit contains the various codes and files for reproducing the figures contained in Stricklin et al. (2024):

-1. 1_PaintSims_Study.R will recreate the Paint study in Stricklin et al. (2024).
-2. 2_SubmitFigs.R will recreate the figures in Stricklin et al. (2024).
+See the folder **Reproduce Figures** for relevant files to recreate the figures presented in Stricklin et al. (2024).

-Note that reproducing some of the figures in Stricklin et al. (2024) requires loading large .rda files (e.g, FTIRSimsResults_2sources_3test_24Sep24.rda).
-These files can be obtained by contacting the author at mstricklin@lanl.gov.

 ## Attribution and Copyright